daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Tier 1:** Choose a low-tier ability that either inflicts damage or provides protection using the appropriate energy type in some fashion.
 Sometimes an additional low-power ability is appropriate, depending on the energy type.
 For instance, a focus that manipulates cold might grant an ability to create snow sculptures.
 A focus that manipulates electricity might grant an ability to charge a depleted artifact or have an asset for dealing with electrical systems.
 A focus that absorbs energy might grant an ability to release it as a basic attack.
 And so on.

-**Tier 2:** Choose whichever kind of ability wasn’t chosen at tier 1.
+**Tier 2:** Choose whichever kind of ability wasn't chosen at tier 1.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
 One option should be an ability that inflicts damage using the appropriate energy type (and possibly a related effect).

 The other should grant enhanced movement by use of the appropriate energy type, give additional protection provided by the preferred energy, or use the energy in a completely new way, such as by draining the energy from a machine (if using electricity), entombing a victim in a layer of ice (if using cold), creating perfect silence (if using sound), creating a dazzling blast of illumination (if using light), and so on.

-**Tier 4:** Choose whichever kind of ability wasn’t chosen at tier 3.
+**Tier 4:** Choose whichever kind of ability wasn't chosen at tier 3.

 **Tier 5:** Choose a high-tier ability that inflicts damage (and possibly a related effect) that can affect more than one target using the appropriate energy type, or an ability that uses the energy in some fashion not previously used, as described in tiers 3 and 6.